-This section allows customizing parameters of the Router to suit the needs of network, including ability to use the built-in DHCP server.
+This section allows customizing parameters of the Router to suit the needs of network, including ability to use the built-in DHCP server, create Port Forwarding rules and Static routes.
 When device is configured to operate as Router, the following sections should be specified: WAN network settings, LAN network settings and LAN DHCP settings.